Tax Management India. Com

 Export of Wheat to Nepal through National Cooperative Exports Limited (NCEL)

-Summary: The Central Government of India has authorized the export of 200,000 metric tons of wheat to Nepal through National Cooperative Exports Limited (NCEL).
-This decision is made under the powers conferred by the Foreign Trade (Development Regulation) Act, 1992, and in accordance with the provisions of the Foreign Trade Policy 2023 and a prior notification dated May 13, 2022.
-The export is facilitated by the Directorate General of Foreign Trade, part of the Ministry of Commerce and Industry.
+Summary: The Central Government permits the export of 200,000 metric tons of wheat to Nepal through National Cooperative Exports Limited (NCEL), as per Notification No. 48/2024-25 dated January 4, 2025.
+This decision is made under the authority granted by the Foreign Trade (Development & Regulation) Act, 1992, and the Foreign Trade Policy 2023, as amended.
+The export is facilitated under the provisions of a previous notification dated May 13, 2022.
+The Directorate General of Foreign Trade, part of the Ministry of Commerce & Industry, oversees this export authorization.

 GST - States